Where Does Geothermal Energy Come From?

 This is done through wells into the flush tank, which is kept at low pressure.
 Due to the low pressure of the flash tank, the hot pressure turns into steam.
 The steam would then spin the turbines and generate electricity.

 The water here should be over 356°F. It is a widely practiced type of plant in the present context.
 Finally, the cooling waters are returned to the underground water tank to be re-heated by the geothermal rocks.

 #3.
 Binary Cycle Power Plants

-Source: US Department of Energy, Energy Efficiency & Renewable Energy The last is the Binary Cycle Plant, which transfers heat from geothermal hot waters.
-It can be considered as the commonly used energy in the future.
+Source: US Department of Energy, Energy Efficiency & Renewable Energy.
+The last is the Binary Cycle Plant, which transfers heat from geothermal hot waters.
+It can be considered the most commonly used energy in the future.